ArtifexSoftware/mupdf/docs/reference/javascript/types/Path.rst

 		path.curveToV(0, 0, 100, 100)

+..
+TODO lacks checkType() in mupdf.js, why?

 .. method:: Path.prototype.curveToY(cx, cy, ex, ey)

-	Append operation drawing a cubic bézier curve from the current point to (ex, ey) using the (cx, cy) and (ex, ey) as control points.
+	Append operation drawing a cubic Bézier curve from the current point to (ex, ey) using the (cx, cy) and (ex, ey) as control points.
 Will be converted to `Path.prototype.curveTo()` when appended to this Path.